ozhyhadl/QuizWAY/README.md

 # QuizWAY

-Has three modules to answer this:
+Entertainment applications in quiz format.
+QuizWAY has three modules to answer this:
 * out of 4 options, you need to choose one
 * out of 4 options, you choose a few
 * slider